Support Us Button Widget

 Photo by @siglivetoeat

-Fire up the grills and pop open a cold drink — the Fourth of July is quickly approaching.
+Fire up the grills and crack open a cold one — the Fourth of July is just around the corner.

-If you’re looking to get out to celebrate the occasion, we’ve rounded up a few local parties that you can join to get in on some good ol’ fashioned American fun.
+If you’re looking to get out to celebrate the occasion, we’ve rounded up a few local parties that you can join to take part in some good ol’ fashioned American fun.

 *Note: Personal firework usage is prohibited in Seattle and King County, but permits can be submitted for smaller ceremonial celebrations in Seattle.